Citrix Virtual Apps and Desktops 2103 SDK¶

 There are differences between the SDK and the Studio console in terms of policy rules.
 Entitlement and assignment policy rules are independent entities in the SDK; in the console, these entities are not visible as they are seamlessly merged with the Delivery Group.
 Also, access policy rules are less restrictive in the SDK.

-The SDK comprises of a number of PowerShell snap-ins installed automatically by the installation wizard when you install the Controller or Studio components.
+The SDK comprises of a number of PowerShell cmdlets packaged both as modules and snap-ins.
+These are installed automatically by the installation wizard when you install the Controller or Studio components.

 To access and run the cmdlets: